Obsidian-OS/docs/install.md

 # * - ignore dotfiles repo and copy dotfiles from that user's home.
 ```
 Save the file as `my.mkobsfs`.
-Then run the following command as root:
+Then run the following command:
 ```
 mkobsidiansfs my.mkobsfs
 ```